simon0302010/Portfolio/README.md

 ## Environment Variable

 To see the time spent coding today you need to set the `HACKATIME_API_KEY` environment variable with your Hackatime API key before running the application.
+Also remember to change the user ID in all scripts to your own user ID.

 **On Linux/macOS:**
 ```bash